APT & Targeted Attacks

 According to some of our monitoring logs, the threat actors abused the installed WinRAR binary and the uploaded curl executable to exfiltrate the files (Figure 30 shows the executed command).
 Note that the executable log.log is a legitimate curl binary.
 All the exfiltrated data was collected and sent back to the threat actor-controlled FTP (File Transfer Protocol) server.

 In some cases, we accidentally stumbled on the account and password of the FTP server.
-Upon checking the FTP server, we learned that the threat actors focused on sensitive and confidential documents, most of which were compressed and protected with a password.
-Based on our observations, the documents were organized via the categorization of the victim’s host name and disk drive.
+Upon checking the FTP server, we learnt that the threat actors focused on sensitive and confidential documents, most of which were compressed and protected with a password.
+Based on our observations, the documents were organised via the categorisation of the victim’s host name and disc drive.

-Apart from well-known legitimate tools, the threat actors also crafted highly customized tools used for exfiltration.
+Apart from well-known legitimate tools, the threat actors also crafted highly customised tools used for exfiltration.
 We named this malware “NUPAKAGE," a name derived from its unique PDB string, D:\Project\NEW_PACKAGE_FILE\Release\NEW_PACKAGE_FILE.pdb.

 The NUPAKAGE malware needs a unique passcode to be executed, with the exfiltrated data being wrapped in a custom file format.
 It seems that the threat actors are continuously updating this tool to provide more flexibility and lower the possibility of detection, including adding more command-line arguments and obfuscation mechanisms.
 By default, it only collects documents, including the files with the following extensions: